Brand: Battle over borrowing in Suffolk

 A similar battle went on in Nassau County for seven months in 2016 when legislative Democrats blocked $50 million in capital projects to force creation of an independent office to probe county contracts.
 Democrat Laura Curran, then a legislator and now county executive, ultimately switched sides, expressing concern that Nassau could lose grant funding.

-Mark Herbst, executive director of the Long Island Contractors Association, which represents heavy construction general contractors, appeared at Bellone’s July 3 news conference, but chided “petty politics” on both sides.
+Mark Herbst, executive director of the Long Island Contractors Association, which represents heavy-construction general contractors, appeared at Bellone’s Tuesday news conference, but chided “petty politics” on both sides.

 “I’m not looking to attack anyone,” Herbst said later. ”We just want to see the work get done.”